Security & Fraud Awareness

 Financial fraud occurs when someone takes money or other assets from you through deception or criminal activity.
 Here are some common examples of financial fraud:

 Investment scams involve getting you or your business to agree to a financial transaction on the promise of a questionable financial opportunity.
-To perpetrate these scams, fraudsters typically present the opportunity make contact by email, through a website, or by phone.
+To perpetrate these scams, fraudsters typically present the opportunity by making contact by email, through a website, or by phone, often going through great lengths to gain the victim's trust and even that they may be in a genuine relationship.
 These offers are typically low risk –high reward investments that typically sound “too good to be true”— because they are!
 To evaluate whether you are the target of an investment scam, you should consider:

 - How were you contacted?
 Any contact with Goldman Sachs will come from an @gs.com e-mail address (not from a free email account such as Yahoo, Gmail or any other domain outside of “@gs.com”) and/or be found on the goldmansachs.com website